LGBT conversion therapy: Religious leaders call for ban to 'abhorrent' practice | DW | 18.12.2020

 "But until it is banned, I don't trust that, even in the most progressive countries, people do not believe that gays are pathological outliers," Ahmed El Hady added.
 "The fact that conversion therapy exists means my existence is being questioned every day."

-Ulrich from the LSVD said further progress will be slow, but is coming: "It took decades to get this far.
+LSVD's Markus Ulrich says further progress will be slow, but it's coming: "It took decades to get this far.
 This is just the beginning."

 New Education Minister Rafi Peretz has expressed his support for the therapy that tries to turn gay people straight.
 Often involving aversion techniques, such treatment has been rejected by the mental health sector.